nstanford5/ERC20/ERC20.md

 const stdlib = loadStdlib(process.env);

 if(stdlib.connector !== 'ETH'){
-  console.log('Sorry, this program only works on EVM networks');
+  console.log('Sorry, this program only works on EVM networks for now');
   process.exit(0);
 };
 ```